 As the capital of Bavaria, Munich as a city has a lot of expectation, and it delivers wonderfully.
 Not only is it a gateway to the alps, but it is also an extremely friendly, clean and social city.
 Home to Bayern Munich, one of the best football teams in the world and recent winners of the UEFA Champions League, there’s a big sporting presence in Munich, however there’s also a huge architectural and historical part to the city as well.
 From first class museums to the world famous Oktoberfest, over 6 million people flock to Munich every year, so if you’re in the country this summer make sure Munich is one of your stop-offs.

 Because Frankfurt has an international airport, it is one of Germany’s major tourist hubs.
 Even on short stopovers, travellers try their best to see as much of the city as they can, and because it is the financial capital of Germany, it is a very luxurious city compared to others around the nation.
 If you enjoy going to festivals, then Frankfurt is home to many of them, including the International Book Fair held every October.
-If you want to see Frankfurt in style and comfort, book your Germany car rental online for the best deals!

 Located in the north of the country, Hamburg is Germany’s second largest city.
 Famous for its nightclubs and its harbours – some of the biggest in the world – the city also has a red light district much like Amsterdam.
 Hamburg is a very tranquil city during the day, and many tourists as well as locals like to take walks beside the beautiful waterways that run through the city centre.
 One cool fact is that there are more bridges in Hamburg than Venice and Amsterdam put together!